stevecook23/cat-it/README.md

 ### Media
 #### Readme Images
-Some images used in this Readme have been sourced through UnSplash, a Figma Plugin, and are used by permission.
+Some images used during initial concept and during development have been sourced through UnSplash, a Figma Plugin, and are used by permission.
+Although they are not visible in the final product, I am grateful for their use.
 They can be found at the following addresses:
 + <a href="https://unsplash.com/photos/gray-kitten-sitting-on-floor-fEK4jvgnApg" target="_blank">Stock image used for Default Wireframe</a>
 + <a href="https://unsplash.com/photos/cute-brown-cat-looking-at-appetizing-homemade-pancakes-on-plate-with-fresh-berries-jam-honey-and-sourcream-on-table-pl2lEC0d58I" target="_blank">Stock image used for Stroke It Wireframe (later renamed to Pet It)</a>
 + <a href="https://unsplash.com/photos/selective-focus-photography-of-lying-russian-blue-cat-N8lcQwgx4so" target="_blank">Stock image used for Play Time Wireframe</a>